fbpx Olafur Eliasson, Lifeworld | CIRCA 20:24

 Play Pause

-Experience Lifeworld by Olafur Eliasson every evening at 23:57 EST (1 – 30 November, 2024) across 92 screens with Midnight Moment.
+Experience Lifeworld by Olafur Eliasson every evening at 23:57 EST (1 – 30 November 2024) across 92 screens in collaboration with Times Square Arts’ Midnight Moment.

 Plan your visit